uxder/Vivid/README.md

-This project is still a work in progress.
+*This project is still a work in progress and probably isn't ready for production.

 #Vivid - A jQuery Html5 Canvas Photo Effects Plugin